nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 Implementation details
 **********************

-The module uses Zephyr's :ref:`zephyr:settings` subsystem to store the following data in the non-volatile memory:
+The module uses Zephyr's :ref:`zephyr:settings_api` subsystem to store the following data in the non-volatile memory:

 * Currently selected peer (application local identity)
 * Mapping between the application local identities and the Bluetooth local identities